Mike (Twin Peaks)

-Phillip Michael Gerard (aka Mike) is a character in the TV series Twin Peaks, portrayed by Al Strobel.
+Phillip Michael Gerard (a.k.a.
+Mike) is a character in the TV series Twin Peaks, portrayed by Al Strobel.
 He is sometimes referred to as MIKE (in capitals) or as the One-Armed Man.
 He is a demonic spirit/villain and one of the Otherworld characters in the series.
-He appears in every season and in Fire Walk With Me.
+He appears in every season and in Twin Peaks: Fire Walk with Me.

 Character overview

 Mike is an inhabiting spirit similar to the primary villain of the series, Bob (Frank Silva), who was his partner in serial murder.
-After committing several rape/murders with Bob, Mike had a religious epiphany and repented, cutting off his own arm to rid himself of a tattoo that read "Fire Walk With Me", which symbolized being touched by "The devilish one".
+After committing several rape/murders with Bob, Mike had a religious epiphany and repented, cutting off his own arm to rid himself of a tattoo that read "Fire Walk with Me", which symbolized being touched by "The devilish one".
 Bob had an identical tattoo on his arm.
 Bob, however, would not repent.
 Mike has spent years trying to find and stop Bob.

 In contrast with Bob, Mike only ever appears in the visual form of his host, traveling shoe salesman Phillip Michael Gerard.
 Gerard lost his arm in a car accident.
 He also had a tattoo of the word "mom" on his arm.

 Mike is portrayed by Al Strobel.